Proposals at Middelbury are classified as either

-Proposals seek either research grants—support for a faculty or staff member for an individual research or professional development project, or institutional grants—support for projects relating to academic program, facilities, student life, or other institutional needs.
+research grants—support for a faculty or staff member for an individual research or professional development project

-This section of the site pertains primarily to research proposals.
-For more about institutional proposals,
+This section of the site pertains primarily to proposals for faculty research grants.
+For more about proposals for institutional grants,

 Regardless of your discipline or the funding agency, certain rules of grantseeking apply to all grant proposals.

 Questions Your Proposal Must Answer

 You should be able to summarize your proposal in a few sentences.
 Avoid jargon.
 Provide a short project summary even if it's not required.
 Make it easy for reviewers to find the answers to questions they might have.